-Each coin is struck in two ounces of silver to a high-relief design.
+Each coin is struck in two ounces of silver to a high-relief design by BH Mayer in Germany.
 The coins are antique finished and share a common obverse (Solomon Islands / Queens effigy).
 Sadly the extra ounce has gone on thickness so the diameter remains crown-sized at 38.61 mm.
 Norse Gods was an underrated series in a field boasting a high standard, but we think that on early indications, this one is superior, a beautifully realised set covering an exciting subject.
 We expect all eight coins to be available before the last quarter of 2017.

 he name comes from the Greek meaning armed fighter.
 They were often armed with a spear and a gladius short sword, as well as a small round shield.
 Based on Greek Hoplites, they were fully armoured.
 Although similar to another type of gladiator called Thraex, their helmet was distinguished by the lack of a stylised griffin on the crest, but the helmet could be adorned with a plume of feathers on top and a single feather on each side.

 Usually paired to fight against the Murmillo gladiator, the hoplomachus would wear a bronze helmet, a manica on his right arm, loincloth (subligaculum), heavy padding (fasciae) on his legs, and a pair of high greaves reaching to mid-thigh.
 They wear no shoes so the sand will chafe their feet and give them a challenge.